Print

 Other local organizations, including New H.O.P.E.
 CDC, the Salvation Army, Cape Fear Collective and the Good Shepherd Center, received top grant awards.

-“We’re excited to make these first investments to address affordable housing,” said Bill Cameron, chairman of the NHCE board, stated in the release.
+“We’re excited to make these first investments to address affordable housing,” stated Bill Cameron, chairman of the NHCE board, in the release.
 “This strategy is a collaboration between the Endowment and our housing partners.
 Our goal is to find lasting, transformational solutions.”

 Recent studies indicate that 35% of households in New Hanover County are cost-burdened, spending more than a third of household income on housing expenses, according to the news release.
 The endowment’s investment strategy aims to support existing housing and prevent displacement, facilitate the production of new, affordable housing units, and explore the creation of a capital impact program for future housing projects, according to the release.